Local Interpretations for Explainable Natural Language Processing: A Survey: Future trend of Interpretability

 \section{Future trend of Interpretability}

-We can see that the future trend of the interpretabilty development cannot avoid the further conquering of the current limitations.
-Developing the truly faithful interpretable methods that can precisely explain the model's decisions is critical to enable the vast application of deep neural networks to the crucial fields, including medical, justice and financial.
-The faithful interpretable methods and the easily understandable interpretations are the key to bring users' trust to the model's decisions, especially for users without any deep learning knowledge.
-It is natural for them to question the decisions coming out from an unfamiliar technique.
-Providing faithful, comprehensible and stable interpretations of a model help to eliminate the questions and uncertainties about the utilization of a black-box model for any users.
+The future trend of developing interpretable methods cannot avoid further conquering the current limitations.
+Developing truly faithful interpretable methods that can precisely explain the model's decisions is critical to enable the vast application of deep neural networks to crucial fields, including medicine, justice and finance.
+Faithful interpretable methods and easily understandable interpretations are key to bringing users' trust to the model's decisions, especially for users without deep learning knowledge.
+It is natural for them to question the decisions from an unfamiliar technique.
+Providing faithful, comprehensible and stable interpretations of a model helps eliminate the questions and uncertainties about using a black-box model for any users.

-However, apart from the discussed limitations of the current interpretable methods, one existing problem is that the evaluation over whether an interpretation is faithful mainly takes into account the interpretations for the model's correct predictions.
-Generating the faith interpretations of a model's wrong prediction is not considered or developed.
-For example, several works simply consider the interpretations for wrong predictions are invalid and incorrect \cite{8579013, marasovic-etal-2020-natural, wu-mooney-2019-faithful, Kayser_2021_ICCV}.
-This seems to be reasonable when we're still struggling with the development of interpretable methods that can at least faithfully explain the model's correct predictions.
-But the interpretation to a model's decision should not only be applied to one side only.
+However, apart from the discussed limitations of the current interpretable methods, one existing problem is that evaluating whether an interpretation is faithful mainly considers the interpretations for the model's correct predictions.
+In other words, most existing interpretable works only explain why an instance is correctly predicted but do not give any explanations about why an instance is wrongly predicted.
+If the explanations of a model's correct predictions precisely reflect the model's decision-making process, this interpretable method will usually be regarded as a faithful interpretable method.
+However, it is also significant and irradiative to generate explanations of the wrong prediction results to investigate and examine which parts of the input instances the model attended to when made the wrong decision and whether those parts can reflect the model's wrong decision-making process.
+However, the interpretation and explanation of the model's wrong prediction are not considered in any existing interpretable works.
+Some works even directly consider the interpretations generated by their interpretable models for the models' wrong predictions are invalid and incorrect~\cite{8579013, marasovic-etal-2020-natural, wu-mooney-2019-faithful, Kayser_2021_ICCV} and therefore, would not being taken into account for the measurement of intepretbality faithfulness.
+This seems reasonable when the current works are still struggling with developing interpretable methods that can at least faithfully explain the model's correct predictions.
+However, the interpretation of a model's decision should not only be applied to one side but to both correct and wrong prediction results.